CoinBR/galodex-api-poc/README.md

-I guess it was a in class assignment.
+I guess it was a in-class assignment.

 We had to try one technology, and convince fellow students to use it.
 If I'm not wong, I implemented something very simple in the strapi framework, and presented the framework to others.